Visa Chargeback Reason Code 12.1: Late Presentment

 What is Visa Reason Code 12.1?

 Chargeback reason code 12.1 is an updated version of legacy reason code 74, which was phased out under the Visa Claims Resolution initiative.
-This code applies when a transaction is not deposited within the timeframe designated by Visa.
-According to Visa regulations, said timeframe is 120 calendar days for U.S. domestic transactions.
+This code applies when a transaction is not deposited within the timeframe designated by Visa (see chart below).
+According to Visa regulations, if the transaction is not deposited within the allotted time, the issuer has 120 calendar days (for U.S. domestic transactions) to file a 12.1 chargeback.
 This window starts on either the transaction processing date, the transaction date (for ATM cash transactions), or the date of a PIN-authenticated debit transaction.

 While this reason code takes the place of legacy code 74, there are some important distinctions.
 Previously, use of this code only applied if:

 - the transaction was not filed in a timely manner, AND

 - the account involved had since been closed.

 In contrast, account status is not a factor with reason code 12.1.
 Also, reason code 74 could be assigned to any transaction that was deposited more than 180 days after the transaction date.
 This has no application in the case of reason code 12.1; the 120-day timeframe applies in all circumstances.

 According to Visa, any transaction not sent to within the timeframe required will be considered a late presentment, meaning you will be liable for the amount involved:

 - Visa Electron and ATM: Within 5 calendar days of the transaction date*

 - Visa Prepaid Load Service (Visa ReadyLink): Within 2 calendar days of the transaction date